Preview: Fruit Bats coming to HiFi Music Hall this Friday

 You’re from Chicago; you moved to Seattle and now you’re in Portland.
 How would you describe your relationship to the Pacific Northwest, given your roaming nature?

 I think it’s home now.
 I’ve been in the Northwest for 12 years now.
 I’ve been here for all my thirties, all my big kid years.
 I was in Chicago a lot in my twenties touring and this is kind of my settling down place.
-Obviously there are real natives here, too — but it’s kind of a transient culture here, too.
+Obviously there are real natives here, too, but it’s kind of a transient culture here, too.
 A lot of people are from elsewhere.
 This is definitely home for me now.

 What’s the story behind the Absolute Loser cover photo?

 That’s a picture of my wife.
 That’s her on a road trip, ten, fifteen years ago or something.
 She was on a road trip with a friend of hers.
 That was a picture of her brushing her teeth in a parking lot somewhere in New Mexico or Utah.
-I think we wanted a photograph that looked a little timeless and journalistic, but there’s not necessarily a statement being made with that.
+I think we wanted a photograph that looked a little timeless and journalistic.

 How did your wife like being put on the cover with the words “Absolute Loser” pasted on it?

 I know, that’s — [laughs] I mean, the title Absolute Loser doesn’t mean something who’s a loser.
 And she actually chose the picture.
 Because we were sort of going through old photographs.
 But the words don’t really mean an ‘Absolute Loser’ it means someone experiencing an absolute loss.
-So it’s not like a loser, like a loser-y person.
+So it’s not like a loser-y person.
 It’s not like a Beck loser.
 It’s someone who is lost.
 The title track on Absolute Loser, if you listen to the lyrics, there’s an extreme silver lining in there that means you’ve lost everything and you’re about to rebuild.

 Tripper was on heavy rotation when I was a college freshman ’cause it helped me when I was feeling particularly self-pitying or lonely.